-I live in Lancaster County, Pennsylvania, and have worked at a local history

-	museum developing education programs for the past 12 years.
-Through working with

-	artifacts and creating public awareness of our early American art culture, I

-	fell in love with "Fraktur," a very local traditional art of the Pennsylvania
+I live in Lancaster County, Pennsylvania, and have worked at a local history museum developing education programs since 2001.
+Through working with artifacts and creating public awareness of our early American art culture, I fell in love with "Fraktur," a very local traditional art of the Pennsylvania Germans.

-	Germans.

 A Brief History of Fraktur

 In the 1740s, as new families began their lives in the frontier of Pennsylvania, there were no court houses to record things such as marriages, births, and baptisms.
 Practical in nature, the German people settling in this area simply drew up their own certificates for these events.
 A secondary problem was the low literacy rate among common people, hence these certificates were heavily ornamented, traditionally with birds, flowers and hearts, so those who could not read the document would have an impression of its importance.

 As time went on, fraktur grew to serve many purposes for the Pennsylvania Germans.
 The most common was as a school lesson for children to copy.
 Through a fraktur, a student learned penmanship, grammar, geometry, and art.
 As many frakturs quoted scripture, they also included a Bible lesson.
 These "Vorschriften" (school lesson) frakturs are the most common of those left today.